jbatalle/queds/README.md

 7. Add stock to a watchlist

 ## Development
-Technology stack: Python, Vue, Redis and Timescaledb.
+Queds Finance is built using Python, Vue, Redis, and Timescaledb.
+Here's an overview of the directory structure:

-### Structure
     .
     ├── api/ (flask app)
     ├── backend/ (worker)